List of Ohio State Buckeyes bowl games

 Jim Tressel was hired as the head coach of the Buckeyes in 2001 and would remain head coach at the university until 2010.
 Under Tressel, Ohio State made a bowl appearance in all his ten seasons as head coach and made eight BCS bowl appearances for a total of nine appearances for the university, the most of any other school.
 Tressel would also lead the Buckeyes to the national championship game in 2002, where the Buckeyes defeated the Miami Hurricanes 31–24 in double overtime for their first national championship since 1970.
 Tressel compiled an overall bowl record of 5–4 with one vacated victory, including three appearances in the BCS National Championship Game, four appearances in the Fiesta Bowl, one in the Rose Bowl, one in the Sugar Bowl, one in the Outback Bowl, and one in the Alamo Bowl.
 Ohio State would also reach the Gator Bowl in 2011 under head coach Luke Fickell, which they would lose 24–17 to the Florida Gators.

 In November 2011, Urban Meyer was hired as the head coach and has led the Buckeyes to bowl games in five seasons during his time at Ohio State.
 Meyer led the Buckeyes to their tenth BCS bowl against Clemson in the Orange Bowl.
 In 2014, Meyer led the Buckeyes to the inaugural College Football Playoff, where the Buckeyes defeated Alabama in the Sugar Bowl and Oregon in the College Football Playoff National Championship, to win the program's eighth national championship.
 In their 2015–16 bowl appearance, Ohio State defeated Notre Dame in the Fiesta Bowl.
 The win in that game brought Ohio State's overall bowl record to 22 wins and 24 losses.
 Meyer also led the Buckeyes to the 4th seed in the college football playoffs in the 2016–17 season.
 The Buckeyes fell to Clemson in that game 31–0.
 During the 2017–18 season, the Buckeyes played in the 2017 Cotton Bowl Classic, where they defeated the USC Trojans 24–7.
 Ohio State would play the following year in the 2019 Rose Bowl.
 It would be Ohio State's 15th Rose Bowl appearance and final bowl game for coach Urban Meyer.
 The Buckeyes would go on to defeat Pac-12 champion Washington 28–23.
-Their most recent bowl game was on January 1, 2022 when they narrowly defeated the Utah Utes 48-45 in the 2022 Rose Bowl.
-The Buckeye's bowl record stands at 26–28–0.
+Starting in 2024, the College Football Playoff expanded to 12 teams, with first round games behind played at campus stadiums.

+As of December 2024, Ohio State has said they will not count CFP First Round games as bowl game appearances.
+Following the 2024 season, Ohio State won three consecutive CFP bowl games en route to winning the national championship over Notre Dame.